ieUlysses/trackR/README.md

-This Poroject is hopefully going to be a boost for an ongoing job application.
+This project is hopefully going to be a boost for an ongoing job application.

 Powered by REact and JS, supported by MUI coded with love in Berlin